wilfredbayudan/waitlist-frontend/README.md

 Live Demo: https://dev.jaybayudan.com/wwv2/102/

 Since businesses began to reopen in Hawaii last year, local mandates required restaurants and other high-risk establishments to collect contact tracing information from their customers.
-To decrease large groups of people from gathering and to minimize the use of paper products, I had the idea to have customers provide their contact tracing information by scanning a QR code and filling out an online form.
-The online form would be integrated with a waitlist API (WaitWhile) and place the customer on a waitlist upon completion.
+To decrease large groups of people from gathering and to minimize the use of paper products, customers would provide their contact tracing information by scanning a QR code and filling out an online form.
+The online form is integrated with a waitlist API (WaitWhile) and place the customer on a waitlist upon completion.

 Below is a brief overview of the experience.
 For demonstration purposes, a fictional restaurant restaurant called “Flat Table” has been created.